HTTP client

 value=""/>

 On the other hand, some application servers, add a prefix and suffix to the session id.
 For instance, WebSphere uses the cache id as prefix, and the colon character (:) followed by the clone id as suffix.
-So, on WebSphere, assuming that in your situation the cache id is always 0000, and the client id (found in WebSphere's plugin-cfg.xml) is 123, you will want to set those properties as shown below.
-Note how the value of the client id follows the colon character in the value of the suffix property.
+So, on WebSphere, assuming that in your situation the cache id is always 0000, and the clone id (found in WebSphere's plugin-cfg.xml) is 123, you will want to set those properties as shown below.
+Note how the value of the clone id follows the colon character in the value of the suffix property.

 <property